PhenomML/Stats285_F23/hw5_instructions.md

 1. Open a terminal window on your laptop.
 In the shell, run this command:
     `echo -n -e "\033]0;LAPTOP\007"`

 2. Open another terminal window.
-Login to FarmShare. [or Sherlock, if you have an account there]  In the shell, run this command:
+In the shell, run this command:
     `echo -n -e "\033]0;FARMSHARE\007"`
+   Login to FarmShare. [or Sherlock, if you have an account there]

-3. [LAPTOP WEB BROWSER] Download the security credentials (it is a `.json` file) from Canvas > Files > Homework.
+4. [LAPTOP WEB BROWSER] Download the security credentials (it is a `.json` file) from Canvas > Files > Homework.
 (On Mac, the file will end up in your `~/Downloads/` directory.)

-4. [LAPTOP terminal] On your laptop at your login directory:
+5. [LAPTOP terminal] On your laptop at your login directory:
 	`mkdir .config/gcloud`
 	`cp ~/Downloads/stanford-stats-285-donoho-0dc233389eb9.json ~/.config/gcloud/`

-5. [FARMSHARE terminal] On FarmShare at your login directory:
+6. [FARMSHARE terminal] On FarmShare at your login directory:
 	`mkdir .config/gcloud`
 	`scp  ~/Downloads/stanford-stats-285-donoho-0dc233389eb9.json su_id@rice.stanford.edu:~/.config/gcloud/`